2DegreesInvesting/2diidockerrunner/pacta/README.md

   - make some necessary permissions changes
   - export the freshly made docker image gzipped (2dii_pacta.tar.gz)

-If the build is succesful, load the image interactively and push the tags created for each of the PACTA_analysis and friends repos inside of the docker container.
+If the build is successful, load the image interactively and push the tags created for each of the PACTA_analysis and friends repos inside of the docker container.